Oisín Mullin: AFL career

 On 4 November 2021, it was reported that Mullin would be joining the Geelong Cats club in the Australian Football League, with the club confirming the signing six days later.
 However, in January 2022, it was confirmed that Mullin would not join Geelong and would continue to play with Mayo.

 In November 2022, after staying with Mayo for the year, it was announced that Mullin would join Geelong for the 2023 season.

+After having only played three games of the sport, Mullin made his AFL debut in round 11 of the 2023 AFL season in a 7-point loss against the Greater Western Sydney Giants at Kardinia Park.
+Mullin collected 15 disposals, four contested possession and six intercept possessions on his debut.

+Mullin would play six matches during the 2023 season, followed by 12 matches during the 2024 AFL season, including the two finals matches played by Geelong.
+In 2025 he was a regular in the Geelong team, spending time across half back and in the midfield.
+He would sign a new contract in July 2025 that would keep him with the club until the end of the 2027 AFL season.